XorgX304/MaSpX/README.md

 # Building MaSpX
 The most efficient way to get started collaborating on this project is to get access to GNAT Programming Studio (GPS): [GNAT Community Edition](https://www.adacore.com/download).
 Download and install both GNAT-GPL and SPARK-Discovery.
 GPS streamlines the SPARK development process by including most SPARK functionality in an IDE.

+Start GPS and open the "masp.gpr" file as a project.
+Go to "Masp > src > config.ads" in the file explorer.
+Change "WEB_ROOT" to the full path of "test-web-root" in your local git clone of MaSpX.
+Change "FS_ROOT" to whatever drive letter is in the previous full path.

+Finally, select "Build > Project > Build All".
+Now you can run the server using a terminal in the "obj" folder and running "masp.exe".